cbrown350/streamdock-lenovo-legion-toolkit-helper/README.md

 ### 1. Download

-Download the latest `llt-helper.exe` from the [Releases](https://github.com/cbrown350/streamdock-llt-helper/releases) page.
+Download the latest `llt-helper.exe` and any accompanying assets from the [Releases](https://github.com/cbrown350/streamdock-lenovo-legion-toolkit-helper/releases) page.

 ### 2. Place the Executable